Despite Debacle, Biden’s Team Says the V.P. Will Debate Trump Again

 But at least one thing remains the same: reporters still get to ask the big question of these campaign reps.
 And there was one enormous query hanging in the air after last a night in which Trump was so belligerent that Biden eventually called the sitting President a “clown.”
 Three times on the post-debate call with the Biden team reporters brought the most obvious question: Will the former V.P., a man who so tries to follow the rules of the game that he cut himself off for time during his primaries, put himself through that again?

 “We are going to the debates, guys,” Biden’s exasperated deputy campaign manager Kate Bedingfield told reporters in the 11 p.m. hour.
 But, when asked why the campaign would agree to another three hours of such a debacle, she said “those conversations are always ongoing” with debate organizers about remedies for continued bellicosity from Trump.
+By midday Wednesday, the debate organizers publicly acknowledged the need for better guardrails against Trump’s scofflaw treatment of the rules.
+No details were immediately available but it was clear that a repeat of the night before was not an option.

 Very little of the on-stage exercise determines any part of what the American people ultimately render as their verdict on the debate’s winner.
 The off-stage spin probably matters even less.
 But there are cornerstones to what campaigns should feel like.
 This wasn’t it.
 Trump repeatedly spoke over Biden, made assertions designed to cut deep personally for Biden and generally commandeered the conversation with innuendo, falsehoods and conspiracy theories.